1/6 panel postpones hearing with ex-Justice Dept. officials

 The next hearing is set to take place on Thursday.

-The witnesses at Wednesday’s hearing were to include Jeffrey Rosen, who was the acting attorney general at the time of the Capitol insurrection, as well as two other former top officials, Richard Donoghue and Steven Engel.
+The witnesses at Wednesday’s hearing were to include Jeffrey Rosen, who was the acting attorney general at the time of the Capitol insurrection, as well as two other former top officials at the Justice Department, Richard Donoghue and Steven Engel.
 Lawyers for all three men did not immediately return messages seeking comment.

-They were expected to testify about a tense Jan.
-3, 2021 meeting at the White House in which then-President Donald Trump weighed whether to replace Rosen with a lower-ranking official, Jeffrey Clark, who had expressed a willingness to champion Trump’s bogus claims of voting fraud.
-Trump abandoned the idea when multiple Justice Department and White House lawyers told him that they would resign if that happened.
+Though the lawyers’ accounts have been documented by the news media, the hearing — whenever it occurs — will give the American public the most detailed glimpse to date about a near-revolt inside the Justice Department, which historically prides itself on independence from the White House, and to threatened resignations from the senior-level officials.

+The witnesses are expected to testify about how Trump sought to bend the Justice Department to his political will during the final days of the administration, urging officials to declare the election as corrupt and to aid in his efforts to challenge the results of the race won by Democrat Joe Biden.